ethereum-optimism/optimism/specs/dispute-game-interface.md

 /// @notice The generic interface for a DisputeGame contract. interface IDisputeGame {
     /// @notice Initializes the DisputeGame contract.
-    /// @dev It is necessary that the implementations of this interface only allow this function to be called once. function initialize() external;
+    /// @custom:invariant The `initialize` function may only be called once. function initialize() external;

     /// @notice Returns the semantic version of the DisputeGame contract